yoanmalie/d8-theming-guide/drupal8/coding-standards.md

 ## Coding standards

-It's important to know and follow the Drupal coding standards, especially when you want to get involved into Drupal core development.
-It's also useful to follow these coding standards in your own projects.

 There are coding standards for **css**, **javascript** and the new **Twig** template engine:

 - [CSS Coding standards](https://www.drupal.org/node/1886770).